Short biographies of the ten members of Cambridgeshire ACRE’s Board can be found below.

 Hazel Williams (Vice-Chair)

 Mike joined the Board in 2006.
 He is the Chairman and Founder of Eurotech International Group Ltd in Cambridge, specialising in supplying internationally, scientific instruments, didactic systems and complete technical/medical laboratories to research, industry and high educational establishments.
-Mike is a past Chairman of Horningsea Parish Council and is one of two Cambridgeshire ACRE Board Rural Champions for Rural Economy and Social Enterprise.
+Mike is a past Chairman of Horningsea Parish Council.

 Hugh is currently Archdeacon of Huntingdon and Wisbech and joined the Cambridgeshire ACRE Board in 2009.
-He has a special interest in community assets and acts as one of the Board’s Rural Champions in this area.
 In his day-job, Hugh has responsibility for the care of the clergy and church communities in the north and west of the diocese.
 He is also occupied in practical and legal matters such as parish boundaries, diocesan finance, clergy housing and reordering of church interiors.

 Geoff has been on the Cambridgeshire ACRE Board since 2002.
-He is a self-employed solicitor, but also works part-time for the Cambridgeshire and Peterborough Fire Service.
+He is a self-employed solicitor, but also works part-time for the Cambridgeshire Fire & Rescue Service.
 His main areas of practice are constitutional law, education and employment law.
 Geoff is also a trustee of his local village hall in Coton.
-Given this particular interest, he acts as one of the Board’s Rural Champions in the area of community assets.